Estimated reading time: 14 minutes

 Health Worries Tops The List Retiring With Little Money

-Our biggest worry is our health because we’ve learned that in the blink of an eye, anything can happen.
+Our biggest worry is our health because we’ve learned that anything can happen in the blink of an eye.

-Oddly, it never used to be about healthy living but now that we’ve experienced it first-hand how it can tear a family apart, it’s a big concern.
+Oddly, it never used to be about healthy living, but now that we’ve experienced how it can tear a family apart, it’s a big concern.

-It should be a concern for all Canadians because getting care in Canada when you are ill can be costly when it’s not funded.
+It should concern all Canadians because getting care in Canada when you are ill can be costly when it’s not funded.

-We have to really in order to reach our financial goals and to turn our financial plan into liquid gold for our retirement years.
+We must reach our financial goals and turn our financial plan into liquid gold for our retirement years.

 Frugal Senior With Illness and Little Money

-If you need to live cheaply in retirement it’s important to continue budgeting into your senior years.
+If you need to live cheaply in retirement, you must continue budgeting into your senior years.

-My mother-in-law is not able to do this so we created a retirement budget for her but we can’t balance it.
+My mother-in-law cannot do this, so we created a retirement budget for her but we can’t balance it.

-The problem is that she has little money set aside from her spouse’s pension along with her government benefits.
+The problem is that she has little money besides her spouse’s pension and government benefits.

-The worst part is right now we have to apply to reinstate her government pension as it has been terminated since she did her 2018 taxes.
+The worst part is that we have to apply to reinstate her government pension, which has been terminated since she did her 2018 taxes.

-Since she claimed her spouses work pension they deemed her income to be above the threshold and revoked her benefit.
+Since she claimed her spouse’s work pension, they deemed her income above the threshold and revoked her benefit.

-Our mistake was rushing the process but she was left with no money after the bank froze her account when her spouse died.
+Our mistake was rushing the process.
+She was left with no money after the bank froze her account when her spouse died.

-We were caught in the middle of a financial game that turned out crappy.
+We were caught in a financial game that turned out crappy.

-The money that she did get from the pension went to pay off the mortgage and the rest was stashed in a Tax-Free Savings Account and bank savings.
+The money she got from the pension went to pay off the mortgage, and the rest was stashed in a Tax-Free Savings Account and bank savings.

 There’s not much left.

-It’s a bunch of red tape and hoops we have to jump through just to tell the government that she’s not working earning that money and it was a one-time lump sum pension payment.
+It’s a bunch of red tape and hoops we have to jump through to tell the government that she’s not working and earning that money, and it was a one-time lump-sum pension payment.

 The Great Depression – Little Money Available